 The family felt like no one was listening or understood how Beth’s vision affected her learning.

-Beth’s mum then heard about the Advice Line for children and families from Guide Dogs.
-She called the line and immediately spoke to someone who knew exactly what they were going through.
+Beth’s mum then heard about information and guidance for children and families available from Guide Dogs.
+She called us and immediately spoke to someone who knew exactly what they were going through.

 We were able to refer the family straight to our Specialist Education Team, who could advise on all the different support options that can help children with sight loss currently learning at home.